mafhper/portcmd/packages/quality-core/README.md

 > **Context**: `packages/quality-core`
 > **Purpose**: Centralized Quality Assurance Engine and Dashboard 2.0 system.

-## 🧠 Overview
+## Overview
 The **Quality Core** is a standalone workspace responsible for maintaining the health, stability, and quality of the PortCmd ecosystem.
 It provides CLI tools to run validators, aggregate results, and a dashboard to visualize metrics.

-## 📦 Architecture
+## Architecture
 The core is divided into three layers:

 ### 1. CLI & Validators (`/cli`)
 Entry points for execution.
 - `run.cjs`: Main orchestrator.
 Runs a suite of validators (Lint, Unit, E2E, Structure).
-- `run-lighthouse.cjs`: specialized runner for Google Lighthouse performance audits.
+- `run-lighthouse.cjs`: Specialized runner for Google Lighthouse performance audits.
 - Output: Generates standardized JSON reports in `performance-reports/`.

 ### 2. Logic Engines (`/src/logic`)